International-Data-Spaces-Association/ids-specification/transfer/transfer.process.binding.https.md

 Predefined states are: `REQUESTED`, `STARTED`, `SUSPENDED`, `REQUESTED`, `COMPLETED`, and `TERMINATED`.

-If the [Transfer Process](./transfer.process.protocol.md#ack---transferprocess) does not exist or the client is not authorized, the provider [Connector](../model/terminology.md#connector--data-service-) must return an HTTP 404 (Not Found) response.
+If the [Transfer Process](./transfer.process.protocol.md#ack---transferprocess) does not exist or the client is not authorized, the [Provider](../model/terminology.md#provider) must return an HTTP 404 (Not Found) response.

 ### 2.5 The `transfers/request` Endpoint (provider-side)